fadi4programing-lab/Fadi-Esber/README.md

 ## 👨‍💻 About Me

-- 🎓 Undergraduate student — Computer Engineering
+- 🎓 Undergraduate student — IT ==> AL Hawash private university
-- 🎯 Goal: PhD in Computer Engineering
+- 🎯 Goal: Phd in software engineering
 - 🌍 From Syria
 - 💪 Fun fact: I am sure that I will achieve my goals!